Easy Stew Beef and Rice Recipe

 - 2 tablespoons vegetable oil

-- 2 pounds beef chuck, cut into approx. 2-inch chunks
+- 2 pounds beef chuck (or round), cut into approx. 2-inch chunks

 - 2 cups thinly sliced or diced onion (about 1 large onion)